Invoicing & Payments

 - Project - link the invoice to a project.
 This is required, determines the invoice currency, and connects the invoice to the right client.

 - Amount - enter the invoiced amount.
 The currency is set automatically from the linked project and cannot be changed on the invoice.
+You can also apply tax or VAT on top with the Tax field.

 - Payment type - choose between "One-Time" for a single invoice or "Recurring" for invoices that repeat on a schedule tied to a project.